Comprehensive Stability (online training)

 This training course is delivered online (eLearning).

 Student is required to have an internet connection in order to complete the course.
 It is also recommended the student have an HDMI cable to connect their computer to their TV for watching the pwr point presentations and online training videos.
 It is not necessary but presents a better learning environment if viewing on a large screen TV as opposed to their laptop or tablets.
-They will receive via courier and email all the materials necessary to complete the course.
+They will receive by email all the materials necessary to complete the course.
 Training material is as follows:

 Text book – “MODU Stability & Management" (ISBN 978-6164135260)